As part of our #SexNotStigma mission, today we’re going to talk about erectile dysfunction and diabetes.

 One of the most insidious sex myths is that of ‘performance’ – that you have to achieve an erection in order to satisfy a partner or even yourself.
 In reality, there’s more to sex than a rock-hard erection – and there are many things you can do even if you struggle with erectile dysfunction.

-Sex toys like PULSE III SOLO can be used even if you’re flaccid, which is why many of our testimonials come from older men or guys with conditions that make erection difficult or impossible.
+Sex toys like PULSE III SOLO can be used even if you’re flaccid.
+This is why many of our testimonials come from older men or guys with conditions that make erection difficult or impossible.
 PULSE was developed from technology used in IVF treatment for men with severe spinal injuries – helping them to achieve orgasm without the need for an erection to begin with.
 Silicone wings wrap around the penis, and deep, oscillating vibrations stimulate the head then go all the way through the shaft, giving a unique sensation and powerful orgasms.

 “Erectile dysfunction is an incredibly serious issue facing men all over the world.
 PULSE can now provide something to many couples that previously had been either extremely difficult, or near impossible.
 With PULSE, men with severe ED and their partners can receive both simultaneous genital stimulation and emotional closeness.
 PULSE is so much more than an ‘adult toy’.
 In my opinion, it is a truly revolutionary adult sexual health device.”